Blog » Latest Articles

 If you notice a new spot on your skin, schedule an appointment with your doctor.
 The spot may develop slowly, or it could show up almost overnight.
 And, it doesn’t necessarily appear in areas normally exposed to the sun.
 Have a dermatologist inspect your skin once a year in addition to tracking any changes on your own.

-Related Reading: 5 Apps That Can Help You Detect Skin Skin Cancer
+Related Reading: 4 Apps That Help Detect Skin Changes That May Lead to Skin Cancer

 If the dermatologist determines that a spot on your skin shows signs of cancer, they may remove it right away and send it to a pathologist for review.
 However, if the area is rather large or in an area where scarring is possible, the dermatologist is more likely to perform a biopsy for further testing.